-Her PhD research is an ethnography of philanthropic foodscape interventions in New Orleans more than a dozen years after Hurricane Katrina and levee failure.
-Jeanne studies the emergent philanthropic worlds of chefs: how their charitable institutions are created, practiced and contested, and how their efforts are shaped by an intersectional politics of race, class and gender.
+Jeanne is currently writing Feeding the City After the Flood: Chef Humanitarianism and the ‘New’ New Orleans, an ethnography being published by UNC Press Chapel Hill (2023).
+This book focuses on elite humanitarian interventions in New Orleans’ food systems, and studies the emergent philanthropic worlds of chefs: how their charitable institutions are created, practiced and contested, and how their efforts are shaped by race, class and gender.
 Jeanne contends that philanthropy, as part of private sector engagement more broadly, is playing an increasingly important role in development and should be considered an essential area of study in the geographies of humanitarian aid and assistance.